Mohamad-Hussein/speech-assistant/README.md

 5. And voila!
 The model will output the transcription on your text cursor!
 ## Notes and Considerations
 - Make sure to locate your primary sound input device!
+- There is a problem with using powershell, use cmd and activate conda env.
 - Installing with requirement.txt, package ffmpeg will be missing on model inference.
 This module can be downloaded with anaconda with -c pytorch.
 - Users with dedicated graphics cards will have a better experience running the big models.
 ## Configurations